EthanNorton/MSDS-alignment/README.md

 My **fourth** courses was MSDS 422 (Winter 2025).
 This course I worked with a great team, made some friends, and worked on various projects hands on, mostly Kaggle related.

-My **fifth** and **sixth** courses were built around the business side of the Program.
-I enrolled MSDS 474 (Accounting and Finance for Technology Managers) as well as MSDS 472, Management Consulting in (Spring 2025).

-My **seventh** class is MSDS 458, Artificial Intelligence and Deep Learning (Summer 2025).

 - Focus areas for 422: Stochastic gradient descent, markov chains, gradient descent, and the math behind it all.
   - Textbooks Read:
     - [An introduction to statistical learning](https://www.statlearning.com/)
     - [The elements of statistical learning](https://hastie.su.domains/ElemStatLearn/)

+My **fifth** and **sixth** courses were built around the business side of the Program.
+I enrolled MSDS 474 (Accounting and Finance for Technology Managers) as well as MSDS 472, (Management Consulting) in (Spring 2025).

+My **seventh** class is MSDS 458, Artificial Intelligence and Deep Learning (Summer 2025).

+After this class, I will take a break and take a probability course at Stanford.

+My **eight** and **ninth** classes wil be Supervised and Unsupervised Learning and Supervised Learning, to be taken in Winter of 2026.

+My **tenth** and **eleventh** class will be the Thesis/Capstone option, to be taken in Spring of 2026.

+# Demo
 ## Demo of Classes
 ![image](https://github.com/user-attachments/assets/42f11228-fd4a-4138-bfbb-8fd67109f103)